Megavolv/testnets-useful/README.md

 	git clone github.com/Megavolv/testnets-useful/
 	cd okp4-fast-gen-keys; go build
-	bash: date; nice -n 19 ./okp4-fast-gen-keys --name="mykey" --num 1000000 > keys.json; date
+	bash: date; nice -n 19 ./okp4-fast-gen-keys --prefix="mykey" > keys.json; date

+This command will generate 100 keys with names from mykey0 to mykey99 and save them to keys.json.

+	./okp4-fast-gen-keys --prefix="mykey" --from 10000 --to 1000000 > keys.json

-This command will generate 1 million keys with name from mykey0 to mykey999999 and save them to keys.json.
+This command will generate 990000 keys with names from mykey10000 to mykey999999 and save them to keys.json.

 For example: